oshamash/umake/README.md

 * `root/a/**/*.b` -> (`a.a.b`, `a.b.b`)

 #### Manual Dependency `|`
-In order to maintain the correct order of the build (that is done in parallel), there are use cases that manual depndecy is needed to be provided. for example: if there are `generated headers` that used later by other `command` to generate anoter target.
+In order to maintain a correct build order (that is executed in parallel), there are use cases where manual depndecy is needed. for example: if there are `generated headers` (like when using `protobuf`) that are being later used by another `command` to generate a different target.

 ## Rule `:foreach`
-Same as `:` but will create `command` for each `source` (that match the pettern *.o in the example above) file that will be found on the filesystem
+Same as `:` but will create `command` for each `source` file existing on filesystem (like when we match the pettern *.o in the example above)

 ## Macro `!`
-Macros are expanded immediatlly (like `#define X "hello"` in c/cpp)
+Macros are expanded immediately (like using `#define X "hello"` in c/cpp)
-Macros can accept parameters
+Macros can accept input parameters (again, similar to using c/cpp macros)

 Example:
 ```
 !c(includes, flags) : gcc -g -O2 -Wall -fPIC -c {filename} $includes $flags -o {target} > {dir}/{noext}.o
 ```
 #### Default values
-`Macro` supports defualt values, by default it `""`:
+`Macro` supports default values, by default they are `""`:
 ```
 !c(includes, flags=-O3) : gcc -g -O2 -Wall -fPIC -c {filename} $includes $flags -o {target} > {dir}/{noext}.o
 ```
-now `!c` can be called as following
+now `!c` can be called as following:
 ```
 !c(-Iinclude)       # includes = -Iinclude, flags=-O3
 !c(-Iinclude, -O0)  # includes = -Iinclude, flags=-O0